Notification of Privacy, Human Rights and Informed Consent for Treatment

 c.
 If you disagree with the written decision, you can respond in writing to the Chair of the Local Human Rights Committee within 10 working days.
 If you do not respond within 10 working days, the complaint will be closed.
 Please contact either the internal advocate or the Human Right’s Advocate below, if you wish to contact the Chair of the Local Human Rights Committee.

-*The NRVCS Internal Advocate is Val Nelson, with contact information is below.
+*The NRVCS Internal Advocate is Rebecca S. Hubble (contact information provided below).
 The Commonwealth of VA Regional Human Rights Advocate’s information is also below.
 At any time during the complaint resolution process, you may contact either Advocate for assistance.

 NRVCS Internal Advocate